ellessenne/rsimsum/README.md

 results, inferring colours and facetting by data-generating mechanisms.
-`rsimsum` includes methods to produce (1) plots of summary statistics with confidence intervals based on Monte Carlo standard errors (forest plots, bar plots, and lolly plots), (2) zip plots to graphically visualise coverage by directly plotting confidence intervals, and (3) heat plots.
+`rsimsum` includes methods to produce (1) plots of summary statistics with confidence intervals based on Monte Carlo standard errors (forest plots, bar plots, and lolly plots), (2) zipper plots to graphically visualise coverage by directly plotting confidence intervals, and (3) heat plots.
 The latter is a visualisation type that has not been traditionally used to present results of simulation studies, and